e7ite/EliteOS/README.md

 CMake: Build system

 ## Testing
-I have tested this on a Lenovo Thinkpad 11E with Intel Celero N3160 and QEMU v1.3.0.
+I test this on physical hardware using a Lenovo Thinkpad 11E with a Intel Celero N3160 processor via USB emulation.
+I also test this on a virtual x86_64 machine with QEMU v1.3.0.

 ## Credits:
 Name|Reason